aiegoo/documentation/_wiki/blog/2021-10-31-in-making-it.md

 </p>
 </details>

-- The weakness of _Idea 1_ is that you let netlify build again your whole site with its resources.
+{% include tony.html content="The weakness of _Idea 1_ is that you let netlify build again your whole site with its resources.
 That's why it takes too much time!
-Remember that, you have only 300 free minutes to build.
+Remember that, you have only 300 free minutes to build." %}

 <details>
 <summary><div markdown="span">"**Idea 2** -- build locally and push `_site` only"</div></summary>